Hughzu/trackstack/docs/ARCHITECTURE.md

 Current intentional gaps vs the legacy backend:

 - the old aggregate `/api/dashboard` route is not carried forward
-- the current Astro shell still needs auth migration from cookie transport to bearer transport
 - accepted route/payload differences are documented in `docs/BACKEND_BREAKING_CHANGES.md`

 ## Environment Variables